WangRui-debug/CNN-based-VAD-net/README.md

 2. The gerneration of corresponding label by using webrtcvad.
 The sensitivity of VAD is from 0 to 3. python3 ./label_generation.py --mix_file ./mix --label_file ./label --sensitivity 3 --batch_size 3

+The code of training is in progress.
+2022.3.9